-Sub-Account Inception Date: October 2, 1997 Underlying fund Inception Date: October 14, 2005 ¥See important notes.
+Sub-Account Inception Date: October 2, 1997 Underlying fund Inception Date: October 14, 2005

+¥See important notes.

-The performance_data presented represents past performance.
+The performance data presented represents past performance.
 Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
-An investment in a sub-account will fluctuate in value to reflect the value of the underlying value to reflect the value of the underlying portfolio and, when redeemed, may be worth more or less than original cost.
+An investment in a sub-account will fluctuate in value to reflect the value of the underlying portfolio and, when redeemed, may be worth more or less than original cost.
 Performance does not reflect any applicable contract-level or participant-level charges, fees for guaranteed benefits if elected by participant, or any redemption fees imposed by an underlying fund company.
-These charges, if included, would otherwise reduce the total return for a participant's account return for a participant's account.
-Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.
+These charges, if included, would otherwise reduce the total return for a participant's account.
+Performance information current to the most recent month-end is available on our website myplan.
+Johnhancock.com.